surfinsofia/textEditor/README.md

   Text Editor

   ## Description
   Text Editor is a single-page app that runs in the browser.
 It also functions offline.
+Uses node.js, express, JavaScript

   ## Table of Contents